nickoala/telepot/README.md

 - Added a few `per_XXX_id()` functions useful for spawning delegates for inline queries
 - Added `UserHandler`
 - `reply_markup` parameter can accept namedtuples `ReplyKeyboardMarkup`, `ReplyKeyboardHide`, `ForceReply` as values

-**As you can see, 6.0 has just come out.
-Below documentations are not entirely up-to-date, although most of the stuff still applies.
-I will update them as soon as I can.**

 **[Go to full changelog »](https://github.com/nickoala/telepot/blob/master/CHANGELOG.md)**